China's anti-pollution drive risks running out of gas

 “I think there’s now more attention being paid to what are the immediate, short-term things that could be done when the air pollution gets that bad,” said Lin.

-Centralized heating dates back to the 1950s in Beijing.
+Centralised heating dates back to the 1950s in Beijing.
 It had spread across the north by the mid-1980s.
-At the time, China was still impoverished, which meant the government could only afford to give its colder north centralized heating.
+At the time, China was still impoverished, which meant the government could only afford to give its colder north centralised heating.
 Residents in cities south of the Yangtze River such as Shanghai tend to rely on electric space heaters.

 Most of the north’s heating plants are turned on around mid-November.
 Many institutions and residential complexes have private heating, but also use coal-fired boilers.